 - Low Management Fees

 - Perfect for Young Investors

 If you are concerned about high fees, good asset allocation and whether a financial advisor has your best interest at heart, Betterment is the best solution to make investing easy.
 This service is great for investors who want investment guidance in an automated fashion, and at a much lower annual fee than traditional financial advisors.

-Betterment focuses on the your investing goals, and hides the technical details on how to invest.
-This is perfect for beginners who don’t want to mess around with stock picking, and just wants to invest for retirement.
+Betterment focuses on your investing goals and hides the technical details on how to invest.
+This is perfect for beginners who don’t want to mess around with stock picking and just wants to invest for retirement.

 Best Budgeting Software – YNAB

 You Need A Budget (YNAB) is one of the more popular budgeting apps on the market, and for good reason.
 It costs very little and has great synchronization features.
 Although YNAB doesn't track your investments, it excels at creating and managing your budget.